This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 If you’re confused about what vegetables or other foods to eat on a keto diet, we’ve put together a list of over 30 popular vegetables with highlights of carb, fiber, and sugar content.

-With this information, you can make an informed decision what veggies to eat so you can proceed to ketosis with certainty.
+With this information, you can make an informed decision about what veggies to eat so you can proceed to ketosis with certainty.

 Veggies are the core of a healthy diet.
 Eating your greens is something that 99% of people will agree is good for you.